stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ---
-title: Connecting a Haskell Backend to a Purescript Frontend
+title: Connecting a Haskell Backend to a PureScript Frontend
 published: not-yet
 ghc: 7.10.3
 purs: 0.10.5